Harry Hurst

-Harry Hurst (May 26, 1918 – May 15, 1979) was a Canadian former boxer who competed in the 1938 British Empire Games.
+Harry Hurst (May 26, 1918 – May 15, 1979) was a Canadian boxer who competed in the 1938 British Empire Games.

 Early life

 Harry Hurst was born in Manchester, United Kingdom of Great Britain and Ireland.

 When he was three years old, his parents moved to Notre-Dame-de-Grâce with him.

 Amateur boxing career

 He started boxing in 1932 in a class taught by Tommy Sullivan at Tremholme Park (Parc Trenholme).

 He failed to qualify at the 1936 Olympic trials.
 After moving to St. Catharines, he won the Southwestern Ontario and provincial lightweight titles in 1938, securing a place on Canada's Empire Games team in Vancouver.

 At the 1938 British Empire Games in Sydney, he won the silver medal in the lightweight class after losing the final to Harry Groves.

 Hurst began boxing out of Montreal athletic clubs.
 In 1939, he won the Quebec Golden Gloves title at 135 pounds.
 At the Canadian Amateur Boxing Championships on April 28, 1939, he captured the 135-pound lightweight crown.